 It plans to release eight to 12 small, independent films over the next 12 months, along with live events, McGurk said.

-Cinedigm could best capitalize on distribution of small films and alternative content by partnering with companies such as concert promoter Live Nation Entertainment Inc. (LYV) to provide a regular supply of programming, Wold said.
+Cinedigm could best capitalize on distribution of small films and alternative content by partnering with companies such as concert promoter Live Nation Entertainment Inc. (LYV:US) to provide a regular supply of programming, Wold said.

 “If you talk to filmmakers now, having additional ways to get access to theatrical release, it’s like the Holy Grail to the indie film community,” McGurk said.